Pulmonary Stenosis in Children

 Check with your child's cardiologist about your child's outlook.

 When should I call my child's healthcare provider?

 Call your child’s healthcare provider if he or she has symptoms, especially:

 - Breathing problems

 - Fast heart beat

 - Swelling of the legs, ankles, feet, face, or belly (abdomen)

-Key points about pulmonary stenosis
+Key points about pulmonary stenosis in children

 - Pulmonary stenosis can occur by itself or with other congenital heart defects.